van001/lesscode-fp/README.md

 ### Composition ###
 Crux of any programming paradigm is composition.
 Composition, allows you to re-use the code (less code ;))

 In functional programming there is no assignment you just compose functions to produce more specific functions/ solutions.
-Traditional FP languages like Haskell has infix composition operator like '.' (for pure function) and '>>= / >>' (for [monadic composition](https://github.com/van001/lesscode-fp#Monad)).
+Haskell has infix composition operator like '.' (for pure function) and '>>= / >>' (for [monadic composition](https://github.com/van001/lesscode-fp#Monad)).
 Other multi-paradigm languages like javascript, java etc do not have any such operators nor they support infix styling.

 Lesscode library provide  **$(...)** (for pure functions) & **$M(...)** for [monadic](https://github.com/van001/lesscode-fp#Monad) composition.

-***'$' has a very small foot-print and can be easily spotted to show the composition.***

 ```
 // coconut machine will take List of coconuts, then slice the top & put a straw.
-// Using point free styling, you can create such function as -
+// same as  : coconutMachine = DropStraw .
+SliceFromTop
 const coconutMachine = $(DropStraw ,SliceFromTop)
 ```
+***'$' has a very small foot-print and can be easily spotted to show the composition.***

 ### Fewer Categories ###
 Unlike, Object Oriented programming, where every class is a new category, functional programming benefits from fewer category and coming up with domain specific abstractions to solve them generically.